 Books offer an endless supply of information and inspiration.
 For however many pages, they can trap a willing reader into a new world.
 Or a new mind of an author.
 Fiction or not.

-Unlike relaxing by watching television or scrolling aimlessly through Instagram, reading is a more cathartic and tranquil way to spend an afternoon.
+Unlike relaxing by watching television or scrolling aimlessly through Instagram, or browsing pages asking “who cando my statistics homework for me” reading is a more cathartic and tranquil way to spend an afternoon.
 It has fewer stimulants that may accumulate feelings of being “switched on” and is akin to meditating or going for a walk.
 It’s a refreshing past time for your mind.
 Reading is unsurprisingly beneficial for the brain, too.

 Reading is Good for You